Feral-Lang/Book/src/std/6-std-fs.md

 The **fs** module allow to access and manipulate the file system

-All the given examples assume that the **fs** module was imported using:
+All the given examples assume the following imports:
 ```
 fs = import('std/fs');
 let io = import('std/io');